ETM-Standard/etm-standard.github.io/docs/Taxonomy Extension/ETM_TAXONOMY_v1.0.0.md

 ##### Categories and Items
 This taxonomy standard uses a high level categorical identifier, followed by a variable number of sub-type identifiers.
 High level categories define general usability, while following optional item descriptors provide more granular information.
 An item marked `holdable` should just be holdable, while an item marked `holdable/gun` should be held, and firable.
+`This standard should focus solely on telling us WHAT something is and not WHAT IT DOES.
+So "holdable" should go into a different spec (maybe "behavior")`

 ##### Clothing
 | Name    | Description | Expected in game use    |